aqwvinh/Basic_guideline_for_Machine_Learning/M. Deep Learning.md

-# Basic quickstart for Deep Learning using PyTorch
+# Basic quickstart for Deep Learning using PyTorch (from official documentation: https://pytorch.org/)

-## Import libraries
+### Import libraries
 PyTorch has two primitives to work with data: torch.utils.data.DataLoader and torch.utils.data.Dataset.
 Dataset stores the samples and their corresponding labels, and DataLoader wraps an iterable around the Dataset.